 Response: Yes, the institution carries out extension and outreach programs as part of the cocurricular activities.
 The college organizes annual health camps like eye and dental camps as extension programs.
 The college celebrates World Environment Day (June5) in association with the municipality and other organizations by participating in different cleaning campaigns and awareness programs.
-The college has planned to organize an extension and outreach program at Ward-3, Kirtipur in collaboration with Palifal Health Post of the Ward in the last week of January 2024.
-The program will include dental and uterus general checkups for local women.
-Additionally, women and local neighborhood of the ward will be given relevant information to aware them on the areas viz. gender violence including micro enterprise.
-The faculties and students will give presentations on the aforementioned topics of the outreach.
-Besides, the students of social work regularly conduct rural and social service camps every year.
+In the last academic year, the college organized an extension and outreach program at Ward-3, Kirtipur in collaboration with the Ward office in the last week of 26 - 27 January 2024.
+The program included free health camp.
+Additionally, the team of faculties and students interacted with the local community on socio-cultural aspects of the community and perspective of community people towards educational institutions.

-(Please see: Volume 5, Annex 40, Documents related to Extension and Outreach Programs)
+(Please see: Volume 5, Annex 40, Documents related to Extension and Outreach Programs; Volume 5, Annex 47, Documents related to ECA)